 Beijing Weather - Four Seasons

 Throughout the spring months (April to May) temperatures in Bejiing rise quickly day to day.
 They also vary greatly (around 12C-14C) between day and night.
-Spring is a windy, dry season, frequented by heavy sandstorm.
-Cold winds are also frequent throughout spring months.
 In early spring, the temperature may drop abruptly.
-Sandstorm hits Beijing frequently in spring and may delay trips
+Beijing climate in Spring is generally dry.
+The cold windy days may be in the majority of Spring weather in Beijing.
+Even sandstorm hits the city frequently in spring and may delay trips.

 The following attractions are best visited in the spring: